harmtemolder/koreader-calibre-plugin/README.md

 [KOReader](https://koreader.rocks/) creates sidecar files that hold read progress and annotations.
 This plugin reads the data from those sidecar files and updates calibre's metadata based on them.
 It is inspired by [the Kobo Utilities plugin](https://www.mobileread.com/forums/showthread.php?t=215339), that synchronizes reading progress between the original Kobo firmware (“Nickel”) and custom columns in calibre.

-Note that at the moment the sync is one-way—from the KOReader device to calibre—and only works for USB and [wireless](https://github.com/koreader/koreader/wiki/Calibre-wireless-connection) devices.
+Note that at the moment the sync is primarily one-way—from the KOReader device to calibre — and only works for USB and [wireless](https://github.com/koreader/koreader/wiki/Calibre-wireless-connection) devices.
 For the latter, you'll need [KOReader 2021.04 or newer](https://github.com/koreader/koreader/releases).

+Pushing metadata from Calibre to KOReader currently works only for books which do not have KOReader sidecar files, and of course requires the raw metadata column to be mapped.
+The use-case is for e.g. setting up a new device, or if a book was removed from your device and you've now added it back.
+This has been tested for Calibre's Connect to Folder and Custom USB Device modes.
+It does not seem to work for the Kobo Touch device driver nor with wireless connections, but I (@charlesangus) find those don't communicate perfectly with Calibre/KOReader in any case...
+I haven't disabled it for other devices - it may be a quirk in my setup which is causing it to fail, and it may work fine for you.

 Releases will also be uploaded to [this plugin thread on the MobileRead Forums](https://www.mobileread.com/forums/showthread.php?p=4060141).
 If you are on there as well, please let me know what you think of the plugin in that thread.